 The final interview

-Student Guide: Are there any highlights from the last year that you think are important for our readers to know about?
+Chambers Student: Are there any highlights from the past year that you'd like our readers to know about?

 40 Oxford Road,

 - Partners 22

 - UK offices High Wycombe, Amersham, Rickmansworth, London

 - Graduate recruiter: Apply4Law - our online application form